 This Italian goulash is cooked low and slow on the stove-top until fork-tender, with a rich tomato and paprika sauce.
 Serve with potato gnocchi, polenta or pasta.

-While we often think of Goulash as a Hungarian dish, there is an Italian style beef goulash that is equally delicious.
+While we often think of Goulash as a Hungarian dish, there is an Italian goulash that is equally delicious.
 While the Italian version no doubt has its roots in the Hungarian dish, the Italian version adds lots tomato flavour and cooks without added vegetables.

 This goulash simmers low and slow completely on the stove-top and will make your home smell wonderful all afternoon.
 When ready to eat, cook up some gnocchi, polenta or pasta and enjoy!

 Beef – You can start with pre-cut stewing beef cubes or cut up the cubes yourself from a beef roast.
 You want to pick a roast that isn’t too fatty, as we don’t want to introduce a lot of fat into the lovely gravy.
 So avoid a shoulder/blade roast.
 A round, rib or sirloin roast is a good option.
 Cut away any excess fat on the roast before cutting into cubes.

 Tomato Paste – I highly recommend tomato paste here and the tomato paste in the small can specifically, as the measure will use the better part of the small 5.5oz can.
 You can use the tomato paste in the tube, but you’ll end up using much of the tube, so it’s not the best use of it really.
 If you have no tomato paste, you can use crushed, canned tomatoes, though the tomato flavour will be less than you will get from the more concentrated tomato paste.

 Onions – You will need a good amount of onion here.
 Traditionally, this Italian-style goulash has almost as much onion by weight as beef.
 You can use red onion or yellow onion or a bit of both.